-Jeremy Guscott proved the difference on multiple occasions throughout his career.
-The Englishman is now considered one of the greatest centres to have played the game
+A beautifully balanced runner, Jeremy Guscott proved the difference time and again during his career.
+The Englishman is one of the greatest centres rugby has seen

 Major teams: Bath